kaggour/AM-CDM/README.md

 ## Future Work - Lead: Yan Lu

-Future work for AM-CDM focuses on expanding its standardization, adoption, and technical maturity.
-A key priority is updating the current ASTM F3490 standard or initiating a new work item to further formalize AM-CDM.
-Alongside this, the development of compliance rules and derivation methods for standard data exchange formats—such as JSON—is essential to ensure interoperability and consistency across platforms.
-Demonstrating the practical value of AM-CDM through a strong test case—such as adopting it as the core model for the Consortium for Materials Data Standardization (CMDS) and America Makes—will help drive broader adoption.
+Future work for the AM-CDM focuses on expanding its standardization, adoption, and technical maturity.
+Key priorities will include; (1) updating the current ASTM F3490 standard for consistency with the AM-CDM and to reflect improved understanding of data concepts and (2) initiating a new work item to further formalize the AM-CDM.
+Alongside this, the development of compliance rules and derivation methods for standard data exchange formats (such as JSON) is essential to ensure interoperability between data platforms.
+Demonstrating the practical value of AM-CDM through strong test cases, such as adopting it as the core model for the Consortium for Materials Data Standardization (CMDS) the America Makes CORE Data Repository, and within the MIB — will help drive broader adoption.
 A series of whitepapers are also planned, including guidance on using AM-CDM for metadata graphs in AM data management, and on applying AM-CDM for federated AM data systems.
-Looking ahead, the development of AM-CDM 2.0 will align the model with the Industrial Ontologies Foundry (IOF), integrate ASTM standard data curation templates, MMPDS data formats, and NIAR’s “Workbench for Additive Materials,” and extend the schema to include metadata for computational models and simulations.
+Looking ahead, the development of AM-CDM 2.0 will align the model with the Industrial Ontologies Foundry (IOF), integrate standard data curation templates, and extend the data model to other related domains and sub-domains, such as Powder Bed Fusion, Directed Energy Deposition, and specific testing types.

-### Standardization
-### Expansion to sub-domains (PBF, DED, specific TICs, etc.)
-### How to get involved and/or provide feedback
+## How to Get Involved, Provide Feedback, or Share Record of Use

+If you or your organization is interested in contributing to improvements to the AM CDM,if you have and feedback to provide, or if you would like to share record of the AM-CDM in use, please reach out to either the repository owner, Kareem Aggour, or any of the repository contributors.

 ## Publications